 Oakland Interfaith Gospel Choir

-The Oakland Interfaith Gospel Choir was born out of a gospel music workshop led by the exuberant Terrance Kelly at Living Jazz’s Jazz Camp West.
-It became an independent non-profit organization in 1991, and since then, the award-winning choir’s exquisite harmonies and stirring gospel repertoire have led to performances with a wide variety of esteemed groups, such as the Duke Ellington Orchestra.
-OIGC also appears on Grammy-winning albums by Linda Ronstadt, MC Hammer, Tramaine Hawkins, and others.
+Founded in 1986, the Oakland Interfaith Gospel Choir emerged from a gospel music workshop led by Terrance Kelly at Living Jazz’s Jazz Camp West.
+Since then, the award-winning choir has performed with a variety of esteemed musicians, such as the San Francisco Symphony; Vanessa Williams; CeCe Winans; Joshua Nelson, the Prince of Kosher Gospel; the Five Blind Boys of Alabama; and the Duke Ellington Orchestra.
+The choir also appears on Grammy-winning albums by Linda Ronstadt, MC Hammer, Tramaine Hawkins, and others.

 Terrance Kelly has garnered extensive musical credentials in both gospel and jazz music.
 His operatic range and joyous emotional feel for the music make him a popular soloist as well as an accomplished director, composer, and arranger.
 His credits include choral arrangements on albums by Linda Ronstadt and the Kronos Quartet and gospel arrangements of popular music for TV and video soundtracks.
 In addition, he wrote or arranged most of the music for each of the choir’s albums.
 Mr. Kelly received an Emmy Award for his choral arrangement of OIGC’s KGO-TV public service announcement.

 In 2005, he received the Local Heroes Award from KQED Television for his directorship of the Oakland Interfaith Youth Choir and was also honored at the Gospel Music Awards.
 In 2013, he was awarded the Dr. Edwin Hawkins Excellence Award.